2015 Caution: Transition from ICD-9-CM to ICD-10-CM/PCS Coding

 Annualized quarterly rates are calculated as the quarterly count of inpatient stays or ED visits divided by one-fourth the annual population, times 100,000.
 Rates are suppressed for confidentiality when numerator counts are less than 26.

 Information based on quarterly data from less than a full year should be considered preliminary.
-Quarterly data will be replaced by quarterly counts from the State's complete annual SID for the year, when it is available.
+Quarterly data will be replaced by quarterly counts from the State's complete annual SID or SEDD for the year, when it is available.

 The number of years of data reported for each individual State and the United States depends on the availability of the underlying HCUP database.
 For example, the HCUP nationwide databases for the most recent data year can only be created after all of the necessary State databases are available.
 State-level data are included in Fast Stats when they become available.